kettil/carna/README.md

 If there is an `pre.[js|ts]` or `post.[js|ts]` file in the test project folder, then it is called before or after from the respective test project.

+If there is an `setupTests.[js|ts]` file in the test project folder, then the file is called before each test file.

 ### Options

 | Options          | short | Description                                                               |